 Jesus Set off a Nuclear Bomb!

 Jesus dropped the metaphorical equivalent of a nuclear bomb.
 He casually compelled a demon to disclose his name.
 He cast out 5,000 demons with a flick of the wrist.
-The demons asked him permission to go into the pigs, and when He gave them permission, they obeyed.
+The demons were submissive to Him, even asking permission to go into the pigs, and when He gave them permission, they obeyed.
 Then it turned out that they were not your ordinary, everyday garden-variety demons, they were so horrendous that not even pigs wanted them.

 We didn’t expect a fireworks show, but we got one anyway, and it ended with a nuclear explosion.